Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Recombination and Reionization

 Calculating the baryon acoustic oscillations require the speed of sound in the plasma, $c_{s}$.
 If we consider the plasma as a single fluid, then the pressure, density and the temperature of the fluid will be related as $P_b=\frac{k_B}{m}\rho_b T_b$.
 We can calculate the sound speed in the plasma as

 Here $m$ is the mean molecular weight of the fluid, and $m_p$ is the mass of a proton \footnote{For all our calculations, we consider the mass of H and H$^+=m_p$ , and mass of He, He$^+$, He$^{++}=4m_p$, i.e. we consider that the mass of electron is negligible and the mass of proton and neutron are the same.}.
 The mean molecular weight is calculated assuming the fluid contains free electrons, H, H$^+$, He, He$^+$, He$^{++}$.
+Here one should note that a more accurate formulation of the sound speed was proposed by~\cite{lewis2007linear}, and are used in $\texttt{CAMB}$ and $\texttt{CLASS}$.
+We are in process of implementing it in $\texttt{CMBAns}$.

 The optical depth from the present time ($\tau_0$) to any conformal time $\tau$ is given by\

 The visibility function at any conformal time $\tau$ can be calculated as $g = \dot{\kappa}\exp(-\kappa)$.
 In Fig.~\ref{visibility} we show the visibility function vs the scale factor.
 The visibility function is nonzero only during the recombination and reionization process.
 The change in the visibility function is significantly smaller during reionization, than recombination.
 To show both on the same plot, we multiply the reionization part by $100$.